Implementation of runc as of November 2024

 runc --root /tmp/runc run

-, in the busybox has been copied into the host.
+Before starting the container, the root directory, /, in the busybox has been copied into the host.

-, which is defined as the entry point in config.json
+Then runc attaches to sh, which is defined as the entry point in config.json.

 Implementation of runc run

-subcommands, and creates then starts a container.
+run is one of the runc subcommands, and creates then starts a container.

-The following diagram shows the procedure of the runc run
+The following diagram shows the procedure of the runc run process.

-asynchronously executes the runc init
+run asynchronously executes the runc init command.

 tty of a container

-) is a pair of bidirectionally communicable virtual character devices.
+A pseudoterminal (pty) is a pair of bidirectionally communicable virtual character devices.

-One is the master, with its path being /dev/ptmx
+One is the master, with its path being /dev/ptmx, and the other is the slave.

-, the slave is created in /dev/pts
+When a process opens /dev/ptmx, the slave is created in /dev/pts directory.

-process creates a master and slave and sends the file descriptor of the master through a socket pair.
+the init process creates a master and slave and sends the file descriptor of the master through a socket pair.

-to create the socket pair by socketpair
+The run process calls setupIO to create the socket pair by socketpair:

 parent, child, err := utils.NewSockPair("console")